MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/financial-dimensions/dimension-entry-control-dialog-support.md

     dimDefaultingController.pageActivated();
     dimDefaultingController.loadValues(dimensionAttributeValueSetId);

-In Dynamics 365 for Operations, this code would be converted to:
+In Dynamics AX, this code would be converted to:

     DialogField dimensionEntryField;
     DimensionEntryControl dimensionEntryValues;